The Ultimate Mattress Size Chart and Bed Dimensions Guide

 Queen Bed Dimensions

-Queen size mattresses are 60” wide x 80” long.
+Queen-size mattresses are 60 inches wide by 80 inches long.
 They are typically long and wide enough to suit most sleepers.
 For those who sleep with their spouse, child, or pet, a Queen bed might be perfect.
-Check out some Queen Mattress Options here.

 When looking at these larger sizes, it becomes necessary to consider the living space.
-Queen sizes and higher take up more room than the Twin or the Full, and your ability to freely move around the bedroom may become restricted.
+Queen sizes and up take up more room than the Twin or the Full, and your ability to freely move around the bedroom may become restricted.
+If you have a larger bedroom, then this won’t be a factor.

-We suggest the DreamCloud Original for a great Queen size mattress.
+We suggest the DreamCloud Original for a great Queen-size mattress.
 Most shoppers who get a Queen bed are adults, and the DreamCloud offers a luxurious design that includes a cashmere blend cover, pillowtop surface, gel memory foam, and pocketed coils.
-We also suggest the Nectar Original for a great Queen size mattress.
-The Nectar excels at categories like pressure relief, support, and motion isolation for more comfortable rest.

 Olympic Queen